 Forwarding Information Base (FIB)

 The Forwarding Information Base (FIB) is an optimized version of the routing table.
-The FIB contains destination information including next-hop information.
+The FIB contains destination information including next-hop address and other information.
 The FIB provides a very easy way for routing table lookup and making an easy forwarding decision for the router.